minetest-mods/named_waypoints/readme.md

 ## License

-This mod is released under hte MIT license.
+This mod is released under the MIT license.